-The Office of Indigenous Engagement led by the PVC Indigenous Engagement, has direct oversight of all Charles Sturts’ First Nations Strategies.
+The Office of First Nations Engagement led by the PVC First Nations Engagement, has direct oversight of all Charles Sturts’ First Nations Strategies.

 The Office is responsible for a new university wide Cultural Safety framework currently under development, catalysing change by placing strong importance on reflecting how one’s own beliefs, values and behaviours impact upon the safety of others.